ariellecollinsb/liri-node-app/README.md

 liri-node-app

-Requirements
+Requirements:

-Make a Node.js app that depends on user input from the command line Integrate Twitter, Spotify, and OMDb APIs via the appropriate NPM modules Use API calls and parse through returned JSON objects, outputting them in a specified format Read commands and queries from file
+-Make a Node.js app that depends on user input from the command line

+-Integrate Bands In Town, Spotify, and OMDb APIs via the appropriate NPM modules

+-Use API calls and parse through returned JSON objects, outputting them in a specified format

+-Read commands and queries from file

-Technologies Used
+Technologies Used:

-Node.js
-JavaScript
-Twitter API (via twitter npm module)
+-Node.js
+-JavaScript
+-Bands In Town Artists Events API
-Spotify API (via spotify npm module)
+-Spotify API (via spotify npm module)
-OMDb API (via request npm module)
+-OMDB API (via request npm module)
+-NPM command line utility

-Code Explanation
+Code Explanation:

-Authentication keys for Twitter are stored in "keys.js", and we are exporting its contents to the main "liri.js" file
+Authentication keys for Spotify are stored in "keys.js", and its contents is exported to the main "liri.js" file.

-What our app does depends on what the user types, and there are 4 main functions:
+What the app does depends on user input, and there are 4 main functions:
-(1) prints latest tweets,
+1) Bands in town searches for events and touring information, and then prints it to the screen.
-(2) Spotify lookup for a song,
+2) Spotify searches for a song, and relevand artist information, and then prints to screen.
-(3) OMDb lookup for a movie, and
+3) OMDb searches a movie name for relevant film and actor information, and prints it to screen.
-(4) read command and query from another file
+(4) Do this reads a command and queries a response from a seperate file.

-The program makes a request to the Twitter API that is limited by parameters -- username and number of tweets, and we get back a JSON object that includes an array of the 20 most recent tweets; from there, we selectively output using console.log
+The program makes a request to the Bands API and a JSON object is returned.
+It is then parsed to only print to screen specified output, using console.log

 The program also makes a request to the Spotify API, and we get back a JSON object that includes everything we need (artist(s), song, preview link, and album)